Harrison Bader Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.94 team ERA ranks 27th among all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.91).

-- The Nationals give up the most home runs in baseball (189 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).

-- The right-hander's most recent appearance came on Tuesday against the Boston Red Sox, when he tossed three innings, surrendering five earned runs while giving up five hits.
+- The left-hander last appeared on Wednesday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up one hit.

+- In 24 games this season, the 24-year-old has a 4.38 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.